Commitments and forecasts when using Scrum

 Be clear what you commit to and what instead must be a forecast due to the inherent nature around complex product delivery.

 Commit to goals.
 Commit to doing the best you can at all times.
 Commit to helping those around you.
 Commit to building products of the highest quality.
 Commit to the Definition of Done.

 Remember that Product Backlog Items taken into a Sprint are very much a forecast and not a commitment.
 Forecast longer term plans with the expectation that these will continue to change and evolve as more insights emerge over time.

-Ultimately understand and be professional around what you can and cannot make commitments against.
+Ultimately understand and be professional about what you can and cannot make commitments against.